ausdigital/ausdigital-idp/docs/concepts.md

 allow maintenance of these access control lists.

-## Business network relationships between identites
+## Business network relationships between identities

 There are many other kinds of relationships between businesses, many different complex webs of association.
 Some of them resemble social